dbt Consultant vs In-House Engineer: The Analytics Engineering Handoff Decision

 Delivery means the thing exists.
 Transfer means your team can run it, defend it, change it, and explain it without the consultant staying permanently embedded.

 If the work only works while the consultant remains the translator between business context and technical implementation, it was never truly handed off.
+(This is also the core lesson from Why Your Freelancer Didn’t Work Out — context gaps compound after departure.)

 Why This Matters to a Skeptical Head of Data